California Democrats agree on plan to reduce budget deficit by $17.3 billion

 SACRAMENTO, Calif.
 (AP) — California Democratic leaders announced Thursday they had come to an agreement on a plan that would reduce the state’s staggering multibillion-dollar shortfall by $17.3 billion through a combination of spending cuts, delays and deferrals.

 In January, Newsom proposed tapping $13 billion from reserves and cutting $8.5 billion in spending, with about half of those cuts spread across various housing and climate programs.
-Last month, Newsom and Democratic leaders in both houses announced they had agreed on solutions to address the deficit without sharing details.
+Newsom and Democratic leaders in both houses announced they would take “early action” to address the deficit last month with no details.

-The new agreement with Democratic lawmakers, who hold supermajority in both houses, includes many proposals Newsom and the state Senate laid out earlier this year.
+The new agreement with Democratic lawmakers, who hold supermajority in both houses, includes many proposals Newsom laid out in January.
 The plan calls for a cut of $3.6 billion in primarily one-time funding to some schools, welfare and climate programs, leaving out previously proposed $1.2 billion cuts to housing and homeless programs.
 The plan also delays and defers about $5.2 billion in spending for a variety of programs including on public transit and facilities for preschools.
-It also authorizes Newsom to freeze additional one-time funding that was included in the budget the last three years.
+It also authorizes Newsom to freeze an unspecified additional one-time funding that was included in the budget the last three years.

-The agreement came after lawmakers passed legislation to increase the state’s tax on managed care health plans, also known as the managed care organization tax, which is estimated to generate $3.8 billion next fiscal year.
-The plan doesn’t touch the governor’s major spending commitments, including free health insurance for all low-income adults regardless of their immigration status.
+The agreement came after lawmakers passed legislation to increase the state’s tax on managed care health plans, also known as the Managed Care Organization tax, which is estimated to generate $3.8 billion next fiscal year.
+The plan doesn’t touch the governor’s major spending commitments, including free kindergarten for all 4-year-olds and free health insurance for all low-income adults regardless of their immigration status.

 “We are able to meet this challenge thanks to our responsible fiscal stewardship over the past years, including record budget reserves of close to $38 billion,” Newsom said in a statement.
 “There is still work to do as we finalize the budget and I look forward to the work ahead together to continue building the California of the future.”